The best of astronomy this month: Catch the Eta Aquariid meteor shower on the 6th/7th of May.

-Congratulations to Shaun Reynolds for his stunning image of the night sky.
+Congratulations to Timothy Wells for his beautiful image of the night sky.
 He shared his image on our astrophotography Facebook page and we chose it for May's banner image.

 If you want to be in with a chance to showcase your astrophotography skills on the banner of next month's night sky blog, share your photos via our Royal Observatory Astrophotography Facebook group

 You can also connect with us on Twitter: @ROGAstronomers

 Come and see some of the most spectacular images taken by the Hubble Space Telescope in our free exhibition at the Royal Observatory Greenwich.